Muhammad-Asad-official/softapper_tasks/README.md

 everything looking and working the same throughout the app, so users know what to expect.
 With this feature, users can navigate effortlessly and enjoy a more convenient browsing experience.

-Design the Registration Form for any booking app Create a user-friendly registration form where users can input their information.
+Task 3: Design the Registration Form for any booking app Create a user-friendly registration form where users can input their information.
 Include fields such
 as:
 • Full Name